hanabi/hanabi.github.io/misc/announcement-backlog.md

 ## The Backlog (General Conventions)

+**Ambiguous Double Ignition** (change) (by timotree)

+- Before, *Ambiguous Double Ignitions* were always on the last two players with playable cards.
+- Now, *Ambiguous Double Ignitions* are always on Bob & on the last player with a playable card.
+(The only exception is when Alice has a really good reason to give the clue instead of Bob, like when Bob has a playable card already.)

 **The Junk Discharge (for 1's)** (by pianoblook)

 - Usually, when two 1's are touched with a rank *Play Clue*, and one of them is good and one of them is bad, it is a *Stale 1's Clue*.